Spokane-Wordpress-Development/Spokane-Fair-Photo-Contest/README.md

-# Photo Submission Plugin for the Spokane Interstate Fair
+# Spokane Interstate Fair Photo Submissions
 A custom plugin for the Spokane Interstate Fair Photo Contest